0

 The 150km of bike trails are accessed by two lifts (open from July 1 to August 27): the Olympique gondola from the centre of Val d’Isere and the Borsat Express which also gives you access to the trails to Tignes, where there’s a bike park.
 Val has a bike park just outside town and a new intermediate downhill trail.
 Tignes also has its own mountain bike school, Startline MTB.

-Each July Val d’Isere holds the annual Salon du Vehicle Electrique (The EV Show), demonstrating what eco-friendly vehicles can do for a tourist destination.
+E-biking is increasingly popular in the resort too.
 For example, if you decide to climb to the top of the Col de I’Iseran – at 2270m the highest paved mountain pass road in Europe – you’ll be able to manage it easily on an e-bike.

 Stay: Hotel Le Levanna in Tignes or l’Avancher Hotel & Lodge in Val.
 Bike hire: Mattis Sport in Val.